 - Representation of cultural background, non-binary representation, LGBTIQ+ representation, and representation of people who provide care for someone outside work is based on results from the People Matter survey.

 - We use the term ‘people from culturally and linguistically diverse backgrounds’ in this report which represents People Matter survey respondents that selected at least one non-English speaking cultural background.

 People Matter Employee Survey

-The People Matter Employee Survey (People Matter survey) asks NSW public sector employees about their experiences at work, with their teams, managers and leaders, and in their organisations more broadly.
-The survey is open for four weeks, usually towards the end of the financial year.
-However, due to the COVID-19 pandemic, the 2020 survey was open from 19 October to 13 November.
+The People Matter survey asks NSW public sector employees about their experiences at work; with their teams, managers and leaders; and in their organisations more broadly.
+The 2022 survey was open from 22 August to 16 September.
+Around 205,000 employees across the sector responded to this year’s People Matter survey, a 49% response rate.

-The Workforce Profile is a comprehensive annual data collection relating to the demographic characteristics and employment arrangements of all public sector employees.
-The Public Service Commission (PSC) and all public sector agencies jointly complete the collection.
+The Workforce Profile is an annual and comprehensive report of the demographic characteristics and employment arrangements of all public sector employees.
+The PSC and all public sector agencies jointly collect and contribute to this report.
 The census date is the last payday of the financial year, and the census period is the two weeks leading up to and including the census date.
 The data in this report are for the census date, unless otherwise specified.
-For 2020, the census date was 25 June.
+For 2022, the census date was 23 June.